Technica-Engineering/vector_blf/README.md

 # Standards

-* Implementation is compatible with binlog API version 7.1.0.
+* Implementation is tested to generate same results as binlog API version 4.7.1.0.

 # Test sources